Doctor Who series 9: Critical reception

-Doctor Who's ninth series received positive reviews, and was hailed by some critics as one of the show's best seasons to date.
+Doctor Who's ninth series received positive reviews.
 Series 9 holds a 90% approval rating on online review aggregate site Rotten Tomatoes with an average score of 8.25/10.
 The site's consensus reads "Peter Capaldi and the writers have settled into an emotionally engaging tone, allowing the show to raise the stakes for the Twelfth Doctor".
-Reaction to individual episodes has also been highly positive, with scores on the site ranging from 61% to 95%, all certified fresh by the site.
 Episodes such as "The Woman Who Lived" and "Heaven Sent" received particular acclaim, with critics saying that the former "should be an episode that goes down in Doctor Who history" and "stands as perhaps the strongest entry of Season Thirty-Five thus far", whilst the latter was labelled "a masterpiece of the highest order" and "an instant classic".
 The lowest-scored episode for the season was the episode written by Mark Gatiss, "Sleep No More", which gained a 61% rating.

-In reviews for various episodes across the series, some critics highlighted series 9 as the show's greatest yet.
+In reviews for various episodes across the series, some critics considered it to be one of the strongest since the show's revival in 2005.
 In their review for "Hell Bent", IGN called series 9 "a very strong season of Doctor Who – possibly the best season of the modern run of the show", while New York Magazine stated "It’s been a largely brilliant season... possibly even the best since the new series began" in their review for the same episode.
 Discussing the series as a whole, The A.V.
 Club stated "Doctor Who is great again, and this season represents maybe the best mixture yet of the show’s head and its heart".
 Of the twelve episodes in the season, they awarded five a perfect 'A' grade (the most for any season of the show), while awarding a further five episodes either an A− or a B+.
-Furthermore, TVEquals.com called series 9 "one of the strongest seasons of the show in years".